THE BLOOD OF CHRIST PROTECTS THE BELIEVER (EXCERPT OF CHRIST IN YOU)

 Since this is true, we are exhorted as follows:

-Mortify [put to death] therefore your members which are upon the earth; fornication, uncleanness, inordinate affection, evil concupiscence [desires], and covetousness, which is idolatry: (Colossians 3:5)
+Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire [lust], and covetousness, which is idolatry.
+(Colossians 3:5)

 As soon as Christ is born in us He is caught up to the throne of His Father.
 Christ always is at the right hand of the Father.
 Our new life is in Him in the Father from the moment of our new birth.